Erecting an IT fortress is an urgent need these days.

-Indeed, mplementing a multi- and hybrid-cloud strategy enables businesses to accelerate operativity.
+Indeed, implementing a multi- and hybrid-cloud strategy enables businesses to accelerate operativity.

-Adopting a multi-cloud strategy assures the best levels of performance, response time and throughput for each application.
+Adopting a multi-cloud strategy assures the best performance levels, response time, and throughput for each application.

 Finally, multi-cloud tech is convenient because it offers modularity to a great extent.